 Visit to Siglufjordur & the Fascinating Herring Era Museum

 Our last afternoon in town, we took Saga Travel’s 5-hour Coastal Culture and Siglufjordur Tour.
 Departing Akureyri with our guide Armann, we drove up the western coastline of the fjord, passing through a few fishing villages (including Dalvik).
 Fishing has always been and still remains an important Icelandic industry.
-After passing through three long tunnels, we arrived in the picturesque fishing town of Siglufjordur (population 1,300) on a cold, blustery day with light rain and sleet.
+After passing through three long tunnels bored through the mountains, we arrived in the picturesque fishing town of Siglufjordur (population 1,300) on a cold, blustery day with light rain and sleet.

 There, we toured their award-winning Herring Era Museum which recounts the boom days when Siglufjordur was the herring-fishing capital of Iceland.
 The Icelanders first learned the herring trade from the Norwegians in 1903.
 In fact, the herring industry played a critical role in bringing Iceland out of poverty and into the modern age.
 Unfortunately for Siglufjordur, it all came crashing down in 1968, when overfishing decimated the herring population.

 Our guide was Anita Elefsen, the museum’s delightful young curator.
 She told us that 3,000 people lived year round in Siglufjordur in 1948.
 Those numbers swelled to 10-12,000 during the summer herring season, when men, women and girls came here to work salting and packing the herring. (photo of this era below)